What is the bowel?

-The bowel is the lower part of the digestive system.
-The digestive system is also called the gut or gastrointestinal tract (or the GI tract or GIT for short).
+The digestive system is also called the gut or gastrointestinal tract.
+Sometimes it’s written as GI tract or GIT for short.

 Diagram showing the parts of the digestive system